christophergrant/hydro/docs/source/index.rst

 What is hydro?
 =================================

-Hydro is a collection of Delta Lake and Apache Spark related tools.
+Hydro is a collection of Delta Lake and Apache Spark related tools that lessens the burden of being a data practitioner.

 Installation
 =================================